The invisible work of mothers & caretakers deserves to be seen

 CORE BELIEF

-The Mental Load Project exists at the intersection of
+The Mental Load Project exists at the intersection of emotional intelligence and structural clarity, it exists to help caregivers carry less without becoming someone else.

 Maera Vale Logo Author Founder The Mental Load Project